Widespread Twitter outages in Turkey after PM threatens ban

-ANKARA Twitter users in Turkey reported widespread outages on Friday, hours after Prime Minister Tayyip Erdogan threatened to shut down access to the social media platform as he battles a damaging corruption scandal.
+ANKARA, March 21 Twitter users in Turkey reported widespread outages on Friday, hours after Prime Minister Tayyip Erdogan threatened to shut down the social media platform as he battles a damaging corruption scandal.

 Some users trying to open the Twitter.com website were taken to a statement apparently from Turkey's telecommunications regulator (TIB).
 The statement cited four court orders as the basis for blocking the site, where some users in recent weeks have posted voice recordings and documents purportedly showing evidence of corruption among Erdogan's inner circle.